tgroeppmaier/philosophers/readme.md

 ### Threads
 In the context of this project, we utilize threads.
 A thread, often termed as a lightweight process, is a path of execution within a process.
 When a thread is created, it runs code concurrently with the main code and other threads.
 This concurrent execution allows for tasks to be performed simultaneously, improving the efficiency and performance of the program.

 The key difference between threads and processes lies in their memory space.
 Threads within the same process share the same memory space, which means they can access the same variables and data structures.
 This shared memory model allows for faster communication between threads as there's no need for inter-process communication (like pipes), which is required in a multi-process model.
-However, this also means that care must be taken to avoid problems such as data races, where multiple threads attempt to read and write to the same memory location.
+However, this also means that care must be taken to avoid problems such as [data races](#data-races), where multiple threads attempt to read and write to the same memory location.

 Threads are faster to create and destroy compared to processes, and they require less overhead, making them a suitable choice for tasks that are relatively small or need to share a significant amount of data with other tasks.
-However, programming with threads can be complex due to the need for synchronization mechanisms (like mutexes or semaphores) to prevent data inconsistencies and other concurrency-related issues.
+However, programming with threads can be complex due to the need for synchronization mechanisms (like [mutexes](#mutexes) or semaphores) to prevent data inconsistencies and other concurrency-related issues.

-In the context of the Dining Philosophers problem, each philosopher could be represented by a thread.
-The actions of eating, thinking, and sleeping could be different states in the life cycle of these threads.
+In the context of this Dining Philosophers problem, each philosopher should be represented by a thread.
+The actions of eating, thinking, and sleeping will be different states in the life cycle of these threads.

 ### Data races
 A data race occurs when two or more threads access the same memory location concurrently, and at least one of the accesses is for writing, and the threads are not using any mechanism to synchronize their accesses to that memory.
 This can lead to inconsistent and unpredictable results.
 To avoid this, we need a way of synchronizing the threads for critical parts of our program (the read and write parts) like mutexes or semaphores.
 Mutexes help us avoid this problem by ensuring that only one thread can access the shared data at a time.

 ### Mutexes

-To avoid data races, we use mutexes.
-Mutex stands for mutual exclusion.
+Mutexes, short for mutual exclusion, are used to prevent data races in multi-threaded programming.
+They ensure that only one thread can access shared data at a time.
-Lets say, we have one thread, that writes into a shared variable and another thread that reads this variable.
+Consider a scenario where one thread writes to a shared variable and another thread reads this variable.
+Both threads must acquire (lock) the mutex before they can access the variable to ensure that they do not attempt to read and write the data simultaneously.

-Before a thread can read or write, it needs to aquire (lock) the mutex.
-A mutex can only be locked by one thread.
-Another thread, that is trying to lock the same mutex will be blocked until it can lock the mutex, which means it is waiting for the mutex to become available.
-When working with multiple mutexes it is important to think about the order in which the threads lock the mutexes to avoid Deadlocks.
+- **Creation**: A mutex is created as a variable of type `pthread_mutex_t`.
+This variable will then be used as the mutex.

+- **Initialization**: After creation, a mutex is initialized using the `pthread_mutex_init` function.
+This function prepares the mutex for use.

+- **Locking and Unlocking**: Before a thread can read or write shared data, it must acquire (or lock) the mutex using the `pthread_mutex_lock` function.
+Once the thread has finished with the data, it should release (or unlock) the mutex using the `pthread_mutex_unlock` function.
+This allows other threads to acquire the mutex and access the data.

+- **Destruction**: When a mutex is no longer needed, it should be destroyed (or freed) using the `pthread_mutex_destroy` function.
+This releases the resources that were allocated to the mutex.

+When working with multiple mutexes, it's important to carefully consider the order in which threads lock the mutexes.
+If not handled correctly, this can lead to a situation known as a [deadlock](#deadlocks), where two or more threads are each waiting for the other to release a mutex, resulting in all of them being stuck.

 ### Deadlocks
 A Deadlock occurs when two or more threads are unable to proceed because each is waiting for the other to release a resource (mutex).
 For example, in the Dining Philosophers problem, a deadlock could occur if each philosopher picks up his left fork (mutex) and then waits to pick up his right fork.
 But his right fork is another philosphers left fork.
 So they are all stuck and the program is not moving forward.

 ### Atomic operations
+Atomic operations in the context of multithreading are operations that are completed in a single step without the possibility of being interrupted.
+When an atomic operation starts, it is guaranteed to finish without any thread being able to access the operation data until it has fully completed.
+This is crucial in preventing race conditions, where the output is dependent on the sequence or timing of other uncontrollable events.

+Example:
-It is not enough, to check a value, for example if the simulation should end in a threadsafe manner, and then afterwards do some operation like eating or sleeping.
+It is not enough, to check if the simulation should end in a threadsafe manner, and then afterwards do some operation like eating or sleeping.
 This is because after we checked the value and before executing the action, the value can have changed.
 For this reason we need to perform the whole action within the locked mutex or mutexes if we need to check several values for our operation, like if the philosopher is still alive and the simulation should still run.
-Atomic operations are crucial to prevent race conditions.

 ### Starvation

 In the context of the Dining Philosophers problem, starvation means, that a philospher repeatedly loses out his turn on eating because other philosphers (threads) are faster to pick up the forks.
-To prevent this, we have to implement some mechanism to make the system fair and ensure that each philosopher gets an equal opportunity to eat, thereby preventing starvation.
+To prevent this, we have to implement a mechanism to make the system fair and ensure that each philosopher gets an equal opportunity to eat, thereby preventing starvation.
 This means that each philosopher should be able to eat the same number of times.

 Example of unfair scenario with three philosophers:

 1. Philosopher 1 starts eating.
 2. Once Philosopher 1 finishes, Philosopher 2 starts eating.
-3. After Philosopher 2 finishes, Philosopher 1 starts eating again.
+3. After Philosopher 2 finishes, Philosopher 1 starts eating again
 4. Philosopher 3 potentially dies of starvation

 Depending on the time values set and the number of philosphers, the system can be fair by default.
 With other values, we need to implement a thinking period.

 #### Even number of philosophers
 In a scenario with an even number of philosophers, our system is inherently fair.
 This is because the tester of our program should not use time values lower than 60ms.
 This ensures, there is a mandatory sleeping period of at least 60 ms after each eating session.
 While half of the philosophers are eating, the other half are either sleeping or waiting, depending on  the used time values.
 But they will always have at least 60 ms headstart over the philospohers, that just ate.